Fine tuning SMLs

 ValueError: The model did not return a loss from the inputs, only the following keys: logits,past_key_values.
 For reference, the inputs it received are input_ids,attention_mask.

-As we can see, it gives us an error, it tells us that the model does not return the value of the loss, which is key to be able to train, let's see why.
+As we can see, it gives us an error, telling us that the model does not return the loss value, which is key to being able to train.
+Let's see why.

-First, let's see what an example of the dataset looks like.
+Let's first see what an example from the dataset looks like

 idx = randint(0, len(train_dataset) - 1)